Cubs walk off over Indians on consecutive HBPs

 CHICAGO (AP) — Willson Contreras and Cameron Maybin were plunked by consecutive pitches from Cleveland reliever Nick Wittgren in the ninth inning, forcing home the winning run as the Chicago Cubs beat the Indians 6-5 Tuesday night.

-After Cleveland tied the game at 5 with two runs in the top of the ninth, left-hander Oliver Pérez (1-1) allowed a one-out walk to Kris Bryant in the bottom of the inning.
+Cleveland’s Francisco Lindor hit a tying, two-run homer in the top of the ninth, but the Indians couldn’t take advantage.

+Left-hander Oliver Pérez (1-1) allowed a one-out walk to Kris Bryant in the bottom of the inning.
 Anthony Rizzo followed with a single that advanced Bryant to third.
 Wittgren drilled Contreras with a 1-1 fastball, then hit Maybin with a bases-loaded changeup.

+“That’s something that’s been in this team’s culture for a while, coming from behind and winning games that we aren’t really supposed to,” Bryant said.

+Wittgren said he tried to induce a groundball for a potential double play.

+“Last pitch, changeup, I was just trying to throw it middle to going into him, so then he gets on top of it and rolls it over and then we have a chance for the double.
+Obviously I just let it go way too soon,” Wittgren said.

 Trailing 5-3 in the ninth, Josh Naylor drew a leadoff walk from Cubs closer Jeremy Jeffress.
-One out later, Francisco Lindor hit a two-run shot to left to tie the game.
+One out later, Lindor hit a two-run shot to left.
 It was his eighth of the season and the second blown save for Jeffress (4-1).

 Javier Báez also homered for the Cubs, who increased their lead to five games in the NL Central.